Once upon a time in the West, Fort Worth was smack dab in the path of a total solar eclipse.

-And “precise” describes the five men who stepped off the train in Fort Worth on July 18, 1878.
+And “precise” describes the five men who stepped off the train in Fort Worth at the passenger depot on July 18, 1878.
 The five men were laden with enough crates to outfit a safari.
 And that’s exactly what the men were on—a celestial safari.

 The five men were Leonard Waldo, astronomer, Harvard University; R. W. Willson, professor of astronomy, Harvard University; W. H. Pulsifer, astronomer, St. Louis; J. K. Rees, professor of math and astronomy, Washington University, St. Louis; and F. E. Seagrave, astronomer, Providence, Rhode Island.